ChilliCream/graphql-platform/website/src/docs/hotchocolate/v12/api-reference/apollo-federation.md

 ```

 - A `[ReferenceResolver]` method may not need to access a data store to resolve an object of the specified type.
-  - Since our goal with Apollo Federation is decomposition and [concern-based separation](https://www.apollographql.com/docs/federation/#concern-based-separation), a second subgraph may have a "foreign key" reference to the type being extended but it does not "own" the actual data of the entity itself.
-This is why our sample simply performs a `new Product { Id = id }` statement for the resolver.

 ## Contributing fields through method resolvers